Mobile Mechanic 2026

 Do mobile mechanics offer warranties?

 Yes.
-YourMechanic offers a 12-month or 12,000-mile warranty on parts and labor, equivalent to chain-shop coverage.
-Wrench offers a 12-month or 12,000-mile warranty as well.
-The warranty work is performed by the same network of mechanics, scheduled through the same online booking system.
+Wrench (which operates both the Wrench and YourMechanic platforms) offers a 12-month or 12,000-mile warranty on parts and labor, equivalent to chain-shop coverage.
+AutoNation Mobile Service offers comparable coverage backed by the AutoNation network.
+Warranty work is performed by the same network of mechanics, scheduled through the same online booking system.
 Cross-mechanic warranty service requires the original job invoice and is administered through the company's central systems.

 Can I trust a mobile mechanic with my BMW or Mercedes?